zshainsky/CSE7337-Project2/README.txt

 Software Used:
 1) Scrapy
 2) Python
-4) Pickle
+3) Pickle

 Install Instructions:
 Scrapy:
-Please refere to the Scrapy online documentation (http://doc.scrapy.org/en/0.24/intro/install.html#intro-install)
+Please refer to the Scrapy online documentation (http://doc.scrapy.org/en/0.24/intro/install.html#intro-install)

 Python:
 Please refer to the Python online documentation (https://www.python.org/downloads/)

+ZIP:
+Download our zip file and unpackaged it to allow for a command line interface to go into the files.

 Execution Instructions:
-Scrapy:
+Search Engine + Scrapy:
 Enter commands in commandline tool after downloading Scrapy
 1) From the command line/terminal, navigate into the /zCrawler folder